syncfusion-content/javascript-docs/js/Control-Initialization.md

 Open your HTML page in the web browser and the screen will display the DatePicker widget as shown below,
 ![](/js/Control-Initialization_images/Control-Initialization_img4.png)

-### Using different jquery version into your HTML page
+### Using different jquery versions into your HTML page

 If the different versions of jQuery is used into your HTML page `$.noConflict` method is used to resolve the conflict.